-Vanderbilt University is part of eduroam, a global Wi-Fi service enabling VU students to obtain secure and fast internet connectivity while on Vanderbilt campus as well as other participating institutions using your VUnetID and epassword.
+Vanderbilt University is part of eduroam, a global Wi-Fi service enabling VU students to obtain secure and fast internet connectivity while on Vanderbilt campus as well as other participating institutions using your VUnetID and e-password.
 For more information, please visit http://wifi.vanderbilt.edu/.

 Please remember that these are university resources for university-related activities.
-Please refrain from using wireless resources for downloading large personal files, because such activity will limit availability to others, or for transfer of patient information, for security reasons.
+Please refrain from using wireless resources for the transfer of patient information, due to security reasons, and for downloading large personal files which limits availability to others.